Do you optimize your TinaCMS project for clarity, performance, and reliable builds?

 }

-• Caching data at a Top-level and accessing it when necessary
+Cache data at a top-level and access it when necessary

-• If passing props is not feasible (e.g., when a component depends on Next.js router information), you should make a general top-level request, cache the data, and then access it directly from the cache within the component
+- If passing props is not feasible (e.g., components relying on Next.js router data), fetch the data at a higher level, cache it, and access it directly within the component

 2. Improving Runtime Performance